Home » Banana Bread For Babies, Toddlers, Kids

 • At the end add the baking soda and pour the lemon juice (or apple cider vinegar) on top.
 This will create a chemical reaction (bubbles) which will provide an excellent leavening effect.

-• Mix gently to combine without dispersing the bubbles too much.
+• Mix gently to combine without dispersing the bubbles too much (see pictures below).

 • Transfer the dough immediately into the pan.